-- If you do not start the vehicle immediately after taking your foot off the brake pedal, the vehicle may start to roll back under certain conditions.
-Depress the brake pedal or use the hand brake immediately. - $\bullet\,\,$ If the engine stalls, depress the brake pedal or use the hand brake immediately. - When following a line of traffic uphill, if you want to prevent the vehicle from rolling back accidentally when starting off, hold the brake pedal down for a few seconds before starting off.
+- .
+If you do not start the vehicle immediately after taking your foot off the brake pedal, the vehicle may start to roll back under certain conditions.
+Depress the brake pedal or use the handbrake immediately. - If the engine stalls, depress the brake pedal or use the handbrake immediately. - .
+When following a line of traffic uphill, if you want to prevent the vehicle from rolling back accidentally when starting off, hold the brake pedal down for a few seconds before starting off.

-The Official Service or a specialist workshop can tell you if your vehicle is equipped with this system.
+The Official Service or a specialised workshop can tell you if your vehicle is equipped with this system.